The Nysa family as the main source of unequilibrated LL ordinary chondrites: Petrologic types of the Nysa S and Flora parent bodies

 \subsection{Spectral comparison}

-Although all are classified as LL-chondrite-like, Flora, Nysa\texorpdfstring{$_{\rm S}$}{S}, Eunomia, and Juno (L/LL) families exhibit subtle spectroscopic differences that allow their best meteorite analogues to be investigated within laboratory collections \citep{Marsset:2024Nature}.
-Guided by models showing that the Flora and Nysa\texorpdfstring{$_{\rm S}$}{S} families dominate the present-day flux of LL chondrites to Earth \citep{Broz:2024Nature}, we focus on these two families and assume that contributions from other LL-like families (Eunomia and Juno) or from the background main-belt population are negligible.
+Although the Flora, Nysa\texorpdfstring{$_{\rm S}$}{S}, Eunomia, and Juno (L/LL) families are all classified as LL-chondrite-like, they exhibit subtle spectroscopic differences (Appendix\,\ref{sec:app_shku}) that allow their respective meteorite analogues to be identified within laboratory collections \citep{Marsset:2024Nature}.

+Guided by dynamical models indicating that the Flora and Nysa\texorpdfstring{$_{\rm S}$}{S} families dominate the present-day flux of LL chondrites to Earth \citep{Broz:2024Nature}, we therefore focus on these two families and assume that contributions from other LL-like families (Eunomia and Juno), as well as from the background main-belt population, are negligible.
+Specifically, \citet{Broz:2024Nature} predict that, at metre scale, Flora contributes $\sim$73\% of LL chondrites reaching Earth and Nysa\texorpdfstring{$_{\rm S}$}{S} $\sim$16\%.
+At kilometre scale, Flora contributes $\sim$72\% of LL-like NEOs and Nysa\texorpdfstring{$_{\rm S}$}{S} $\sim$9\%.

 Family-average spectra are constructed by weight-averaging individual member spectra after removing the overall spectral slope using the empirical exponential function of \citet{Brunetto:2006} to account for space-weathering effects \citep{Pieters:2000, Sasaki:2001, Chapman:2004}.
 We adopt the average LL chondrite spectrum of \citet{Vernazza:2014} as the reference template for unweathered material.

-Specifically, the dereddening procedure is performed such that the maximum reflectance of each spectrum -- located near 1.6\,$\mu$m, between the two silicate absorption bands -- coincides with the maximum of the LL-chondrite reference spectrum, after normalization at the wavelength corresponding to the minimum of the 1\,$\mu$m silicate absorption band.
+Specifically, the dereddening procedure is performed such that the maximum reflectance of each spectrum -- located near 1.6\,$\mu$m, between the two silicate absorption bands -- coincides with the maximum of the LL-chondrite reference spectrum, after normalisation at the wavelength corresponding to the minimum of the 1\,$\mu$m silicate absorption band.
 This approach facilitates a direct comparison of the 1\,$\mu$m band, the spectral feature most sensitive to silicate composition, and in particular to the olivine-to-pyroxene ratio.